IRVLUTD/rfp-grasp-transfer/README.md

 - Run `pip install --upgrade networkx` if urchin URDF loading gives an error.

+### Other Ideas

+Idea - 1:
+- shoot rays from current gripper pose surface pts to object point cloud
+- check for intersecting obj pts
+- check for alignment between ray and pt normal (to eliminate colliding obj pts)
+- utilize the filtered uv map on obj surface for the optimization

+Idea - 2:
+- check for obj pts in the inside region of gripper finger space
+- optimize to get almost all obj pts inside the region
+- only allow trans in y, z dirns
+- only allow rotation around palm normal axis (+x for fetch gripper)

 ## References

 The code and idea is adapted from the RobotFingerPrint paper which introduces a unified coordinate system over the gripper interior points.